Prince Moulay Rachid of Morocco

+The city of Errachidia was renamed from "Ksar es-Souk" in his honor.

 Early life and education

-Prince Moulay Rachid is the second son and fifth child of King Hassan II and his wife, Lalla Latifa Hammou.
-Prince Moulay Rachid has one older brother, King Mohammed VI, and three sisters, Princess Lalla Meryem, Princess Lalla Asma and Princess Lalla Hasna.
+Prince Moulay Rachid is the second son, fifth and youngest child of King Hassan II and his wife, Lalla Latifa Hammou.
+Prince Moulay Rachid has four older siblings, Princess Lalla Meryem, King Mohammed VI, Princess Lalla Asma and Princess Lalla Hasna.

-After primary and secondary studies at the Royal College in Rabat and obtaining the Baccalauréat in June 1989, he entered Mohammed V University in Rabat to start his higher studies in law.
+After primary and secondary studies at the Royal College in Rabat and obtaining his Baccalauréat in June 1989, he entered Mohammed V University in this very city to start his higher studies in law.
 In May 1993, Prince Moulay Rachid obtained his Bachelor of Law (LL.B.) majoring in economic and social law.
 The same year the Prince received his License to Practice Law – Public Law.
+In 1994, he was promoted to the rank of Senior colonel of the Royal Navy.
 On 29 June 1995, the Prince completed his graduate studies and received a Master of Law (LL.M.) in Political Science.
 The Bosnia question was the subject of his research and the thesis that the Prince presented and supported publicly.
 In order to complete his training for his postgraduate education, in November 1993, the Prince started an internship with the United Nations in New York.
+On 21 June 1996, the Prince successfully completed the written and oral tests for his postgraduate education and received a postgraduate Degree in International Relations.

+In July 2000, he obtained the rank of Brigadier general of the Royal Navy.
 On 18 May 2001, the Prince presented his doctorate thesis on the Organisation of the Islamic Conference at the Université Montesquieu-Bordeaux IV, which merited a specific mention for the quality of his work.
-On 21 June 1996, the Prince successfully completed the written and oral tests for his postgraduate education and received a postgraduate Degree in International Relations.

-As heir to the Moroccan throne

-In 1999, after the death of his father and the enthronement of his brother King Mohammed VI, the prince became crown prince, but in 2003, this position was granted to his newborn nephew Moulay Hassan.
-The Prince is now second in line to the throne.
+Rumours

-In 1999, a few analysts like Nicolas Beau and Catherine Graciet argued that Moulay Rachid might be better suited for the job of the king than his brother.
-They expressed their concern that Mohammed VI might not have adequate expertise to deal with militant Islamists.
+In 1999, Moulay Rachid became crown prince following the death of his father and the enthronement of his brother King Mohammed VI.
+Analysts Nicolas Beau and Catherine Graciet argued that Moulay Rachid was better suited for the throne than his brother, expressing concern that Mohammed VI might not have adequate expertise to deal with militant Islamists.
+After the birth of his nephew Moulay Hassan in 2003, Moulay Rachid became second in the line of succession.